existme/MyDotFiles/help.md

 ╔════════════════════════╦══════════════════════════════════════════════════════════════╗
 ║ Commands               ║ Desc                                                         ║
 ╠════════════════════════╬══════════════════════════════════════════════════════════════╣
+║                        ║                                                              ║
+║ **File related**           ║                                                              ║
+║                        ║                                                              ║
+║ ,show-permission       ║ show access rights of a file/folder in the octal value format║ ║                        ║                                                              ║
 ║ **Packages**               ║                                                              ║
 ║                        ║                                                              ║
 ║ ,pkg-graph             ║ Visualizes the dependency graph for a package                ║